 On July 16, the Church celebrates the feast day of Mary, Mother of God under her title of Our Lady of Mt.
 Carmel.
 How did the Mother of God become known by this title, and why does it represent such a treasure to the Catholic Church?

 In the Old Testament, the Prophet Elijah lived on Mt.
-Carmel in Palestine, the Holy Land.
+Carmel in Israel.
 He prayed and fasted there, listened to the word of God, and prophesied to the Jewish people.
 The account of their continued struggle to be obedient to the God of their fathers, and the story of Elijah, is told in the Old Testament books of Kings.

 The Prophet Elijah was a witness to the living God.
 He said in confidence and love, “The Lord of Hosts lives, before whose face I stand.”
 (3 Kings 17:1) Yet the Jews did not receive him with a spirit of love and repentance.
 He was disdained for relaying God’s message to His chosen people as they continued to stray from their Heavenly Father and One True God.